mtulio/mtulio.labs/docs/articles/ocp-idp-aws-oidc.md

 ![aws-iam-oidc-flow](https://dev-to-uploads.s3.amazonaws.com/uploads/articles/t6j45d92bmgauvy9zket.png)

-## Installing a cluster with manual-STS
+## Installing a cluster with AWS STS

 Now let’s walk through all the commands used to create a cluster.